bioinfomochsl/ICRMax/docs/index.rst

 ==================================
 We intend to release updates for our recurrent artifact list as we analyze more mate-pair WGS samples (both tumor and normal).

 We also encourage users to submit new recurrent artifacts with the appropriate read support to improve this resource.
-Get in touch with our group (see **Contact**).
+Get in touch with our group (see :ref:_contact).

 Data Access
 ==================================